lizmat/raku-all-modules/github/gabrielash/perl6-zmq/README.md

     Misc Methods
         doc(-->Str) ;this

-    The Message class is an OO interface to the zero-copy mechanism.
+The Message classes is an OO interface to the zero-copy mechanism.
 It uses a builder to build an immutable message that can be sent (and re-sent) zero-copied.
 See example above for useage.

 #####    MsgBuilder
 builds a Message object that can be used to send complex messages. uses zero-copy internally.

       USAGE example